Protect Docker containers

 Deep Security protects your Docker hosts and containers running on Linux distributions.
 Deep Security can do the following:

 Deep Security Docker protection works at the OS level.
-This means that the Deep Security Agent must be installed on the Docker host's OS, not inside a container.
+This means that Deep Security Agent must be installed on the Docker host's OS, not inside a container.

 Communication between containers in the pod is not supported.